 Using a Wire Stripper

 This little tool is so fun and easy to use.
 It’s a wire stripper.
+(Here is a link for a wire stripper and cutter all in one tool!) affiliate

 You just place the end of the wire into its jaws, about an inch, and squeeze the handle.
 It seems magical when it ‘clicks’ and removes the end of the protective covering, perfectly exposing the wire.
 (Finn loved doing this part with me!)